• spizzerinctum •

 In Play: Although the meaning of this word remains hazy, it seems to come close to that of chutzpah: "Apparently, Minnie van Sayles had the spizzerinctum it takes to break all previous sales records down at Rex Motors."
 At the other end of this word's meaning range, it is closer to "guts": "Noam Knott simply doesn't have the spizzerinctum to ask Sue Persilius for her hand in marriage."

-Word History: Like most silly words in English, the origins of today's is a mystery: the rules of silliness are ill at ease with the rules of etymology.
+Word History: Like most silly words in English, the origin of today's is a mystery: the rules of silliness are ill at ease with the rules of etymology.
 It probably originated as a play on the word specie "money in coin", since its meaning was "money, wealth" rather than "vitality" when it emerged in the mid-1800s.
-Someone once suggested that it might have come from a facetious pseudo-Latin phrase specie rectum with the intended meaning "the right kind".
+Someone once suggested that it might have come from a facetious pseudo-Latin phrase species recta with the intended meaning "the right kind".
 If we assumed the original users clever enough to intend this phrase to mean "cash out the wazoo", I would be inclined to take the suggestion seriously.
 It is but a short semantic hop from wealth to vitality.
 However, we have no indication that this was the case, so the origin of this silly word must remain in the dark.
 (We thank John Wills today for having the spizzerinctum to suggest today's Good Word, despite the fact he couldn't find it in respectable dictionaries.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!